farhadmirr/dockerfile-for-gotemplate/README.md

 EXPOSE 9090

-P.s:I use these names for my directory on NO speciall perpose, You can use anything you want ;)
+P.s:I use these names for my directory on NO speciall perpose, You can use anything you want ;) P.s:Dont forget to build your go.mod(even if your peoject is tiny)